bonomani/devmon/docs/USING.md

 devmon -read
 less hosts.db
 ```
-The you should run Devmon peridocally to poll devices for all relevant tests for that devices
+The can start Devmon to run periodically for all relevant tests for those devices

 ## Using Options with a Devmon Tag